 The concept of an American ambulance can be traced back to the Civil War when Clara Barton, founder of the American Red Cross, used horse drawn wagons to transport wounded soldiers.
 Although the injured were called patients and the wagons ambulances, in general little care was provided while on the way to the hospital and many soldiers simply bled to death.
 By the 1950’s nearly a century had passed but not much had changed in ambulance care.
 Although the horse drawn wagon was replaced by a funeral home hearse (doubling as an ambulance), typically little or no patient care was provided while on the way to the hospital.
-Even in cities with an organized ambulance service, patient treatment was minimal and the value spinal immobilization during extrication and transportation had yet to be recognized.
+Even in cities with an organized ambulance service, patient treatment was minimal and the value of pre-hospital care had yet to be recognized.
 Development of the emergency room would come later too.
 In the 1950’s and early 1960’s many rural hospitals lacked even basic emergency facilities and often closed at night requiring the doctor to be summoned from home.

 It was not until the Korean Conflict and the Vietnam War that trauma care began to change.
 The Mobile Army Surgical Hospital (MASH) was used with tremendous success.
 These portable hospitals were set up close to the battlefield in an effort to minimize the time between injury and surgery.
 Furthermore, the importance of spinal stabilization and field treatment were recognized as vital to a trauma patient’s survival.
 As a direct result, during the 1960’s and 1970’s development of the civilian emergency medical service (EMS) system was proposed.